apizdose/instauploader/README.md

 Also u can add telegram token to put images in 'album' via telegram bot.

 In tags txt you can add hashtags, which will be added to the posted message.
-And in text.txt the message itself.
+And in smiles.txt the message itself or list of emoji.